 The U.S. Securities and Exchange Commission required that plain English – such as short sentences, everyday language, active voice and no legal jargon - be used in prospectuses and filings, in an effort to make documents more readable and informative to the retail investor.

 Electronic Communications Networks (ECNs), also known as Alternative Trading Systems (ATS), transformed how securities transactions were initiated and executed.
 Instinet, the first ECN, allowed subscribers, generally broker-dealers, to enter limit orders, which were then electronically matched with the opposite side of the trade.
 In 1998, the U.S. Securities and Exchange Commission adopted Regulation ATS, permitting most ECNs to decide whether to register as a broker-dealer or a national securities exchange.
+By defining "alternative trading systems," distinguishing them from registered exchanges, and imposing increased reporting requirements based on volume, Regulation Alternative Trading System prompted ECNs to begin merging and registering as exchanges.

 The U.S. Securities and Exchange Commission proposed a package of ’33 Act regulatory reforms, popularly known as the “Aircraft Carrier” in light of its sweeping nature and the size of the proposed release (No. 33-7606).
 The Aircraft Carrier sank of its own weight but signaled some of the reforms adopted by the SEC in 2005.